zhiyuli/subset_nwm_data_scripts/README.md

  Deprecate Tiff supporting files.
 Now the only necessary supporting file is the sqlite/spatialite geodatabase for stream, reservoir and HUCs;
  Remove GDAL; Add pyproj and numpy to dependency list;

+## What's new in 1.1.3 ?
+1) Support subsetting more files:

+1-1) "tm01" and "tm02" of each time stamp in analysis_assim model configuration

+1-2) the "terrain" files in all model configurations

+2) speed up spatial query on grid files (forcing, land and terrain) using GDAL and further reduce size of supporting files

+3) add GDAL as a new dependency

+## What's new in 1.1.2 and 1.1.1?

+First two releases

 ## Environment and Dependencies:
 Preliminary functional testings passed with Python 2.7.12 x64 on Windows 7 x64 and Ubuntu 16.04 x64.